sevbankocabas/firelist/README.md

 # firelist

-A TODO List App developed by using Firebase Authentication and Firebase Database
+A Simplist TODO List Application developed by using Firebase Authentication and Firebase Database

 ## Features